xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 PhD Opportunities
 -------------
-At the moment, I don't have funding for PhD students.
-However, **in late 2024 and early 2025, the following opportunities will be available for 2025 Fall entry**.
+**The following opportunities are available for 2025 September entry**.

 - [China Scholarship Council (CSC) and University of Exeter PhD scholarships](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/) (The University of Exeter has 50 scholarships for Chinese students per year).
 The deadline is usually in **<span style="color: red;">early January</span>**.
 - [EPSRC Funded PhD Studentships](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/epsrc-dtp-studentships/).
 The deadline is usually in **<span style="color: red;">mid February</span>**.

-Additionally, self-funded PhD opportunities are available.
-Please send an email to me to discuss research proposals.
+Additionally, **self-funded PhD students are always welcome** and can apply at any time.
+Please send an email to me to discuss more details, e.g., research proposals.

 Visiting PhD students
 -------------